Tayergo/picofetch-linux/README.md

 # Important info:

-*Compatible Distributions*
+# *Compatible Distributions*

-Debian/Ubuntu (and all of the derivatives)

-Arch (and all of the derivatives)

-Gentoo (and all of the derivatives)
+*If your distro is based on, or is one of these, it will be fully compatible.*

+Debian/Ubuntu (Tested with Debian Unstable, & Linux Mint 20.3)

+Arch (Tested with ArcoLinux)

+Gentoo

+Void Linux

 _________________________________________________